4.82 from 16 reviews

 (For the full recipe, scroll down to the recipe card below)

-• Ground pork and ground beef: We love using a mixture of both!
+• Ground pork and ground beef: I love using a mixture of both for the best flavor and texture.
+You can also use ground turkey or chicken for a lighter version.

 • White onion: have you ever tried grating your onion on a box grater and adding into your meatballs?
-It’s a fun way to include the onion flavor but not the texture!
+It’s a fun way to distribute the flavor without pieces of onion in each meatball.

-• Chicken broth: or vegetable broth.
+• Chicken broth or stock: or vegetable broth.
 If you have homemade, use that!

 • Sage: fresh if you can!